kleidilamka11/Personalizo.al/README.md

 environment variable to point to your Redis instance (defaults to `redis://localhost:6379/0`).
 Ensure Redis is running before starting the backend server.

+The allowed CORS origins are also configurable.
+Set `ALLOWED_ORIGINS` to a comma-separated list of origins (or `*` to allow any origin) when launching the backend.